edithturn/CKAD-training/02-Pod/pods.md

 # Create the nginx pod and execute the simple shell on the pod
 kubectl run nginx --image=nginx --restart=Never
-kubectl exer -it nginx /bin/sh
+kubectl exec -it nginx /bin/sh

 # Create a busybox pod and run commands ls while creating it and check the logs
 kubectl run busibox --image=busibox --restart=Never -- ls